 To manage the commodity price risk associated with its competitive supply activities and the price risk associated with wholesale power sales, the Company may enter into derivative hedging instruments, namely, forward contracts that commit the Company to sell energy commodities or purchase fuels in the future.
-The objectives for entering into derivatives contracts designated as hedges include fixing the price for a portion of anticipated future electricity sales and fixing the price of a portion of anticipated fuel purchases for the operation of its subsidiaries.
-At December 31, 2014, the Company had forward and financial contracts for the purchase/sale of electricity and related products economically hedging the Company's district energy centers' forecasted output or load obligations through 2015.
+The objectives for entering into derivatives contracts designated as hedges include fixing the price for a portion of anticipated future electricity sales and fixing the price of a portion of anticipated future electricity sales and fixing the price of a portion of anticipated future electricity sales and fixing the price of a portion of anticipated future electricity sales and fixing the price of a portion of anticipated future electricity sales and fixing the price of a portion of anticipated fuel purchase/sale of electricity and related products economically hedging the Company's district energy centers' forecasted output or load obligations through 2015.
 The Company also had forward contracts for the purchase of fuel commodities relating to the forecasted usage of the district energy centers through 2017.
 At December 31, 2014, these contracts were not designated as cash flow or fair value hedges.